Beinecke Scholarship

 • Demonstrate superior standards of intellectual ability, scholastic achievement, and personal promise during their undergraduate career.

-• Be a college junior pursuing a bachelor’s degree during the 2024-2025 academic year.
-“Junior” means a student who is currently enrolled, plans to continue full-time undergraduate study, and expects to receive a bachelor’s degree between December 2025 and August 2026.
+• Be a college junior pursuing a bachelor’s degree during the year of application. (“Junior” means a student who is currently enrolled, plans to continue full-time undergraduate study, and expects to receive a bachelor’s degree in the following academic year (in either December, May, or August).

 • Plan to enter a research- or creative-focused master’s or doctoral program in the arts, humanities, or social sciences.
 NOTE: Students in the social sciences who plan to pursue graduate study in neuroscience or clinical psychology should not apply for a Beinecke Scholarship.